According to Xakia’s Legal Operations Health Check, nearly half of corporate Legal Departments are working without a formal plan. It's important to...

 - What are all of the reasons this won’t work?

-Anticipate that your in-house legal technology project will be met with this skepticism.
+Anticipate that your in-house legal department software project will be met with this skepticism.
 Remember it’s not a reflection of the project value, that these questions can be useful, and lead you to a better outcome, provided they don't slow your progress.

-- Proactively address lawyers’ likely reservations.
 Why might users object to your solution, and how can you reassure them?
 For example, the 2017 Aderant Business of Law and Technology Survey reports that for 73 percent of respondents, cybersecurity is a major obstacle to cloud technologies.
 Show that your software is a safe and secure solution.
 (Here’s an information security checklist to help you get started.)

-- Make your case.
 Appeal to lawyer brains with precedent and evidence.
-What other organisations use this technology?
+What other organizations use this technology?
 What kind of results have they seen?
 Share testimonials and case studies to soothe lawyers’ risk aversion.